Andrew0000/RxUtils/README.md

 Example:
 ```
 val joint = JointObservableSimple.create {
-    // This work will invoke only 1 time
+    // This work will be invoked only 1 time
     longRunningWork()
 }